JocelynDelalande/ansible-roles/lxc-host/README.md

                --dist debian --release wheezy --arch amd64

-Then register it in `dmz_hosts` variable (in site.yml) registering propper distro/release and ip-addr and run the provision.
+Then register it in `dmz_hosts` variable (in site.yml) registering propper distro/release and ip-addr and run the provision :

+    ansible-playbook --ask-vault-pass site.yml -tlxc

 You can now start it on lxc host (needed to pick up dns info):